Mte90/double-turbo/readme.md

 ## Features

 This project is based on [Turbo](https://github.com/unfoldadmin/turbo), an official boilerplate from the [Unfold project for Django](https://unfoldadmin.com/).
-It includes only the backend path with some enhancements:
+It includes only the backend part with some enhancements:
    Feature | Description |
  |---------|-------------|
  | [TurboDRF](https://github.com/alexandercollins/turbodrf) | Automatically generate REST APIs from your models with minimal configuration. |